 We offer a complimentary shuttle to Seaport Village for any guest wishing to start their night from Old Town.

 The shuttle will take you to Seaport Village from our trolley stop at 4010 Twiggs Street in Old Town.
 At the end of your tour, the trolley will shuttle guests back to Old Town.

 Shuttle times from Old Town vary by season.
 Shuttle leaves one hour prior to the start of your tour.
 Please arrive in Old Town at least 30 minutes earlier than shuttle departure to allow for parking.
 For more information, call 619-298-8687.

 The tour includes one 20-minute photo-op stop at the Coronado Ferrylanding.

 *Reservations are required.
-Guests must check in 30 minutes prior to departure.
+Guests must check in with our sales rep at the ticket booth 30 minutes prior to departure.
 Late check-in may result in forfeited reserved seat.
 First to check-in, first seated.
 Reservation based tickets are non-refundable.
 You may reschedule up to 24 hours in advance of tour time by calling 619-298-8687.

 “New Night Lights Tour – We really enjoyed the new Night Lights Tour, which had only been operating for two weeks.
 Since we had enjoyed the daytime tour earlier, which follows the same route, we were pleased to find that the night time sights allowed the driver to introduce us to many different buildings that were not particularly noticeable in the daytime and tell us about their history.
 The 20-minute stop on Coronado Island was well-timed and appreciated.
 We had time to stroll along to the beach to get night time views of Coronado Bridge and Downtown San Diego.
 Although we had learned about many of the historic buildings earlier on the day tour, they appeared quite different at night, and the tours were different enough to make them both worthwhile” – C.G.